 The second one is a convenience function, which uses a 64 bytes hash and no key (this is a good default).

-If you use the first function, you can specify the size of the digest (I'd advise against anything below 32-bytes), and use a secret key to make the hash unpredictable —useful for message authentication codes (careful with other hashes however: many are sensitive to length extension attacks, and require specific precautions).
+If you use the first function, you can specify the size of the digest (I'd advise against anything below 32-bytes), and use a secret key to make the hash unpredictable —useful for message authentication codes.

 digest: The output digest.
 Must have at least